-Brewer & Shipley, the duo of Mike Brewer and Tom Shipley, were one of the great hippie pop acts of the early 1970s, melding rock, country and harmony-drenched folk vocals into a smooth blend that brought them briefly into the top of the Pop charts.
-The two Midwesterners met in Los Angeles, where they were separately building careers in the same folk-rock scene that nurtured bands such as The Byrds and Buffalo Springfield, but when their early albums brought them some notoriety, they made a very unique and unlikely decision.
+Brewer & Shipley, the duo of Mike Brewer (1944-2024) and Tom Shipley, were one of the great hippie pop acts of the early 1970s, melding rock, country and harmony-drenched folk vocals into a smooth blend that brought them briefly into the top of the Pop charts.
+The two Midwesterners combined forces in Los Angeles, where they were separately building careers in the same folk-rock scene that nurtured bands such as The Byrds and Buffalo Springfield, but when their early albums brought them some notoriety, they made a very unique and unlikely decision.
 In an era when many people talked romantically about "dropping out," Brewer & Shipley actually did: they left the show business nexus of California and made Kansas City their new home.
 Instead of pursuing big money on the urban coasts, the duo chose to tour regionally and build up a loyal following in the American heartland, where college students and counterculture rebels happily embraced them as hometown heroes.
 Their biggest hit, "One Toke Over The Line," was a cheerfully pro-druggie singalong song that hit the Top Ten (and earned them the public condemnation of America's most humorless Vice President, Spiro Agnew) but after that, the hits became fewer and father down the charts.
 Here's a quick look at their work...

 Discography - Best-Ofs